IngridaKvet/beautyServices/README.md

-# ✅ Task Management App – Full Stack Overview
+# ✅ Beauty Services Management App – Full Stack Overview

 This is a full-stack **beauty services Management App** built with **React (Vite)** for the frontend and **Node.js (Express)** with **PostgreSQL** for the backend.
 It supports **user authentication**, and uses **JWT for Authentication**.